Allan Houser: Teaching

 In 1962, Houser was asked to join the faculty of a new Native American art school, the Institute of American Indian Arts.
-He returned to Santa Fe with his family to head up the Institute's sculpture department.
-Casting his first bronzes in 1967, Houser was student and teacher as well, bringing forth his own history and ideas for a student body culled from every corner of Native America.
+He returned to Santa Fe with his family to head up the institute's sculpture department.
+Casting his first bronzes in 1967, Houser was a student and teacher as well, bringing forth his own history and ideas for a student body from every corner of Native America.
 He began working with the iconographies of other tribes, using modernist sculptural influences to forge the tribal and the abstract into a visual lexicon all his own.

 During the early 1970s, Houser continued to teach at the Institute and began the rigorous production and exhibition cycle for which he became well known.
-As head of the sculpture department, he felt compelled to work in as many sculptural media as possible, evidenced by his solo exhibition of stone, bronze and welded steel sculptures at the Heard Museum in Phoenix, Arizona in 1970.
-The following year, Houser exhibited paintings and sculpture at the Philbrook Museum of Art in Tulsa, and in 1973 was awarded the Gold Medal in Sculpture at the Heard Museum Exhibition.
+As head of the sculpture department, he felt compelled to work in as many sculptural media as possible, evidenced by his solo exhibition of stone, bronze, and welded steel sculptures at the Heard Museum in Phoenix, Arizona in 1970.
+The following year, Houser exhibited paintings and sculpture at the Philbrook Museum of Art in Tulsa, and in 1973 was awarded the gold medal in Sculpture at the Heard Museum Exhibition.

 Exhibitions, awards, and accolades continued.
 In 1975, he was asked to paint the official portrait of former U.S. Secretary of the Interior Stewart Udall.
 That same year, he had a solo exhibition at the Governor's Gallery at the State Capitol in Santa Fe.
 After thirteen years at IAIA, Houser retired from full-time teaching to devote himself to sculpture.